 I have discussed the benefits of ginger on my site for some time now.
-I am particularly impressed by its anti-inflammatory properties, which make it one of the most potent home remedies you can use to relieve pain and motion sickness.1,2 This is why it's not surprising to learn that ginger oil, extracted from fresh ginger root, also offers these whole body benefits and so much more.
+I am particularly impressed by its anti-inflammatory properties, which make it one of the most potent home remedies you can use to relieve pain and motion sickness.1,2 This is why it's not surprising to learn that ginger oil, extracted from fresh ginger root, also offers a host of benefits for your whole body.

 What Is Ginger Oil?

-A member of the Zingiberaceae plant family, this perennial herb grows up to three to four feet high, with narrow spear-shaped leaves, white or yellow flowers,3 and small tuberous rhizomes with a thick or thin brown skin.
-Its flesh can be yellow, white, or red, depending on the variety.4
+A member of the Zingiberaceae plant family, this perennial herb grows up to 3 to 4 feet high, with narrow spear-shaped leaves, white or greenish-yellow flowers that look like orchids,3,4 and small tuberous rhizomes with a thick or thin brown skin.
+The rhizome’s flesh can be yellow, white or red, depending on the variety.5

-Ginger has been valued for thousands of years for its medicinal and culinary properties, particularly in ancient Chinese, Indian, and Greek civilizations.
-The Mahabharata, a 4th century BC Indian Sanskrit epic, even describes a stewed meat dish that uses ginger as an ingredient.
-In Ayurvedic medicine, ginger is considered a key plant.
+Ginger has been valued for thousands of years for its medicinal and culinary properties, particularly in ancient Chinese, Indian and Greek civilizations.
+The Mahabharata, a 4th century B.C.
+Indian Sanskrit epic, even describes a stewed meat dish that uses ginger as an ingredient.
+In Ayurvedic medicine, ginger is considered a key plant.6

 Ginger is one of the most flexible food ingredients today.
-It can be eaten fresh or dried, steeped as a tea, or grated into your vegetable juice (one of my personal favorites).
-The dried root is the source for tinctures and supplements, and is also transformed into ginger oil, an energizing and uplifting oil with a wide range of uses.
+It can be eaten fresh or dried, steeped as a tea or grated into your vegetable juice (one of my personal favorites).
+The dried root is used as a source for tinctures and supplements, and is also transformed into ginger oil,8 an energizing and uplifting oil with a wide range of uses.

-Ginger oil has a thin consistency and is light yellow in color, with a pleasantly pungent aroma.
-The scent varies according to the distillation and quality of the ginger used.
-However, the most aromatically superior ginger oil is said to come from distilling fresh ginger root.
+Ginger oil has a thin consistency and is light yellow in color, with a pleasant, less pungent aroma, as compared to ginger root.9 The scent varies according to the distillation and quality of the ginger used.

 Uses of Ginger Oil

-The benefits of ginger for relieving pain are widely known today, and while I prefer using fresh ginger (eaten raw, grated into your vegetable juice, or steeped into tea), using ginger oil can provide these wholesome benefits as well.
-When used topically, ginger oil can help relieve aches and pain, as well as promote normal blood circulation.6
+The benefits of ginger for relieving pain are widely known today, and while I prefer using fresh ginger (eaten raw, grated into your vegetable juice or steeped into tea), using ginger oil can provide these wholesome benefits as well.
+When used topically, ginger oil can help relieve aches and pain, as well as promote normal blood circulation.10,11

 Aromatherapists also value ginger oil's soothing and warming qualities to help address digestive problems.
-In fact, this is one of ginger oil's most popular uses: relieving any kind of digestive upset, such as nausea, indigestion, diarrhea, gas, and even morning sickness.
+In fact, one of ginger oil's most popular uses is relieving any kind of digestive upset, such as nausea, indigestion, diarrhea, gas and even morning sickness.12

 Composition of Ginger Oil

-Ginger oil benefits mostly come from its powerful mono- and sesqui-terpenoids, such as neral, geranial, 1,8-cineole, zingiberene, B-bisabolene, and B-sesquiphellandrene.
-It also contains a-pinene, B-pinene, camphene, linalool, borneol, y-terpineol, nerol, geraniol, and geranyl acetate.7
+Ginger oil benefits mostly come from its powerful mono- and sesqui-terpenoids, such as neral, geranial, 1,8-cineole, zingiberene, B-bisabolene and B-sesquiphellandrene.
+It also contains a-pinene, B-pinene, camphene, linalool, borneol, y-terpineol, nerol, geraniol and geranyl acetate.13

 Benefits of Ginger Oil

-Ginger oil's many benefits are attributed to its anti-inflammatory, digestive, expectorant, antiseptic, carminative, analgesic, and stimulating properties.
-It's helpful in alleviating various health problems, such as:8
+Ginger oil's many benefits are attributed to its anti-inflammatory, diaphoretic, expectorant, antiseptic, carminative, analgesic and stimulating properties.14 It's helpful in alleviating various health problems, such as:

-• Food poisoning — Ginger oil's antiseptic and carminative properties can help treat food poisoning, as well as intestinal infections and bacterial dysentery.
+Food poisoning — Ginger oil's antiseptic and carminative properties can help treat food poisoning, as well as intestinal infections and bacterial dysentery.17

-• Malaria and yellow fever — A study found that ginger oil can help repel Anopheles culicifacies mosquitoes, which is the primary carrier of malaria in India.9
+Malaria and yellow fever — A study found that ginger oil can help repel Anopheles culicifacies mosquitoes, which is the primary carrier of malaria in India.18,19

-• Respiratory problems — Ginger oil can help relieve and treat coughs, flu, asthma, breathlessness, and bronchitis.
-Fresh ginger can actually remove mucus from throat and lungs, and is commonly added to tea for its soothing effects.
+Respiratory problems — Ginger oil can help relieve and treat coughs, flu and bronchitis.20 Fresh ginger can actually remove mucus from throat and lungs, and is commonly added to tea for its soothing effects.

-• Heart ailments — Using ginger oil regularly can help reduce your risk of blood clots and arteriosclerosis, as well as help decrease the bad cholesterol levels in your blood.10
+Heart ailments — Using ginger oil regularly can help reduce your risk of blood clots and arteriosclerosis, as well as help decrease the bad cholesterol levels in your blood.22

-Adults who consume ginger daily may lower their risk of coronary heart disease by 13 percent, with the probability of illness decreasing when daily ginger intake increased.11
+Adults who consume ginger daily may lower their risk of coronary heart disease, with the probability of illness decreasing when daily ginger intake increased.23

-• Hypertension — Adults who consume ginger daily have an 8 percent lower risk of developing hypertension (high blood pressure).12 A 2005 study found ginger may lower blood pressure through blockade of voltage-dependent calcium channels.13
+Hypertension — Adults who consume ginger daily have an 8 percent lower risk of developing hypertension (high blood pressure).24

-• Chronic disease — Research published in the journal Nutrition suggests daily intake of 2 to 4 grams of ginger daily may help prevent chronic diseases.14
+Chronic disease — Research published in the journal Nutrition suggests daily intake of 2 to 4 grams of ginger daily may help prevent chronic diseases.26

 How to Make Ginger Oil Infusion

-Ginger is traditionally steam distilled to produce ginger essential oil, But you can also create your own ginger oil infusion at home.
-Here's what to do:15
+Ginger is traditionally steam-distilled to produce ginger essential oil, but you can also create your own ginger oil infusion at home.
+Here's what to do:27

 1. Rinse a cup of fresh ginger, including the skin, thoroughly, and let dry for a few hours.